ccswbs/UoGd7-Training/Drupal_Features_Terms_Acroynms.md

 ## Content Type
 Every node belongs to a single *node type* or *content type*, which defines various default settings for nodes of that type, such as whether the node is published automatically and whether comments are permitted.
-Common *Content Types* that just about any website would have include: blog post and page.
 Content types can have different fields and modules can define their own content types.
 The core *Drupal* Book and News modules are two examples of modules that define content types.

-### Site Architecture - Content Types The UoG Template Provides:
+### Site Architecture - Content Types the UoG Template Provides:
 1. [Basic Page](features/howto-page.md)
-    * The **Basic page** content type is used for static content that can (but are not required to) be linked into the main navigation bar.
-This is one of the most "basic" content types and can be very flexible.
+    * The **Basic page** content type is used for static content that can be linked into the main navigation bar.
+This is one of the most basic content types and can be very flexible.
 2. [Featured Items](features/howto-featured.md)
     * The **Featured Item** allows content authors to create a lead-in to any page content on the website (e.g. Events, News, Basic Page, People Profiles, etc.) or an external URL.
 3. [Banner](features/howto-banner.md)
     * The **Banner** feature provides editors with an image carousel at the top of the page which can feature multiple pieces of content.
+The Banner can be configured for manual rotation (controlled by the user), or autoplay.
 4. [News](features/howto-news.md)
     * The **News** feature allows content authors to add news articles to the website and display them in a Listing Page view, an Article Detail Page view, and a Recent News Teaser List view.
 Any article can be featured on any page using the Featured News Article view.
 Site visitors can also browse for news articles by date and category tag.
 5. [Events](features/howto-events.md)